SimCmngs/PasswordManager-Implementation/README.md

 ---

 ## 📊 Results:
-Benefits for the client:
+Benefits for the end-user:
 - 🚀 **Enhanced workflow and ease-of-use**
-    - *(The password manager's autofill feature, will streamline the login process, <ins>saving the client time</ins> and <ins>reducing frustration</ins>)*.
+    - *(The password manager's autofill feature, will streamline the login process, <ins>saving the user time</ins> and <ins>reducing frustration</ins>)*.

 - 🔒 **Improved security**
     - *(A centralised and synchronized password vault, will make it <ins>safer to access passwords across different devices</ins>)*.

 - 🧠 **Increased self-reliance**
-    - *(A video tutorial, will enable the client to troubleshoot issues on their own, <ins>reducing the reliance on external support</ins> and <ins>minimizing disruptions to their work</ins>)*.
+    - *(A video tutorial, will allow for the user to troubleshoot issues on their own, <ins>reducing the reliance on external support</ins> and <ins>minimizing disruptions to their work</ins>)*.

 ---

 ## 🎉 Conclusion:
-The client expressed their satisfaction with the Password Manager solution, appreciating its ease of use and positive impact on their daily work.
+The user expressed their satisfaction with the Password Manager solution, appreciating its ease of use and positive impact on their daily work.

 ---